dlux/vagrant-network101/README.rst

 Bring up 4 VMs:

-* (1) Server - DHCP - will provide DHCP services on private network 192.168.1.0/28
+* One Server - DHCP - will provide DHCP services on private network 192.168.1.0/28

   * Subnet /28 has 16 hosts(14 usable):